IxI-Enki/sql-snippet-studio/PROJECT_CONTEXT.md

    - Common patterns from course
 3. Test with real scenarios
 4. Add more patterns iteratively
-5. Share with Kollegen for feedback
+5. Share with colleagues for feedback

 ## 💡 Future Ideas
 - [ ] AI-assisted snippet generation (offline)